dotnetrdf/vds-common/ReadMe.md

 To use VDS.Common simply add a reference to the DLL for the appropriate .Net version to your project.
 If you are using NuGet simply search for VDS.Common and install it that way.

-For documentation on the features this library provides please see the [Wiki]
+For documentation on the features this library provides please see the [Wiki][4]